Walworth County Court Records

 Access restrictions:

-Family court records containing information about minors, domestic violence protective orders, and certain financial details may have restricted access.
+Family court records involving minors, domestic violence protective orders, and certain financial details may have restricted access.
 Adoption records are sealed under Wisconsin law.
-Juvenile dependency and delinquency records are confidential and not available through public case search tools.
-Authorized parties seeking restricted family records should contact the clerk’s office for guidance on required documentation.
+Juvenile dependency and delinquency records are confidential and won't appear in public case search results.
+If you need access to restricted family records, contact the clerk's office for guidance on what documentation you'll need to provide.

 Vital records (marriage, divorce, birth, death):

 The Walworth County Register of Deeds issues certified copies of vital records.
-Since January 2017, Wisconsin has maintained statewide issuance, meaning any county Register of Deeds can issue certificates for events recorded statewide within specified date ranges: births from October 1, 1907; marriages from October 1, 1907; deaths from September 1, 2013; and divorces from January 1, 2016.
+Since January 2017, Wisconsin has moved to statewide issuance, meaning any county Register of Deeds can issue certificates for events recorded statewide within certain date ranges: births from October 1, 1907; marriages from October 1, 1907; deaths from September 1, 2013; and divorces from January 1, 2016.

 Vital records fees through the Register of Deeds:

-- Online orders through VitalChek: $10.00 service fee plus certificate fee; expedited shipping available at additional cost
+• Online orders through VitalChek: $10.00 service fee plus the certificate fee; expedited shipping available at additional cost

 In-person applications at the Register of Deeds office are typically processed within 15 minutes.
-Applicants must present valid identification (state-issued ID, passport, military ID, or tribal ID; or two alternative documents such as a utility bill and health insurance card).
-Mail requests should include a completed application form — available for birth certificates and death certificates — along with a copy of identification, a self-addressed stamped envelope, and the applicable fee.
+Bring a valid ID — a state-issued ID, passport, military ID, or tribal ID — or two alternative documents such as a utility bill and health insurance card.
+Mail requests should include a completed application form (available for birth certificates and death certificates), a copy of your identification, a self-addressed stamped envelope, and the applicable fee.

 Walworth County Register of Deeds